-In short, limp mode is a protective safety feature on your car designed to preserve both the engine and transmission from harm after various faults are detected by the vehicle’s ECU.
+In short, the limp mode is a protective safety feature on your car designed to preserve the engine and transmission from harm after the vehicle’s ECU detects various faults.
 It shuts down unnecessary systems and reduces the engine output, limiting RPMs.
-In doing so, it allows the driver to “limp” to an auto shop for inspection and repair.
+Doing so allows the driver to “limp” to an auto shop for inspection and repair.

 Why has my car gone into limp mode?